jkrauth/labdevices/README.md

 sudo adduser <user> usb
 ```

-where `<user>` is your ubuntu username, which is also shown in the terminal at the beginning of each line.
+where `<user>` is your Ubuntu user name, which is also shown in the terminal at the beginning of each line.

-Create a file in /etc/udev/rules.d/ with the name `50-myusb.rules` (if it does not exist yet) and add the following line
+Create a file in `/etc/udev/rules.d/` with the name `50-myusb.rules` (if it does not exist yet) and add the following line

 ```console
 SUBSYSTEM=="usb", MODE="0666", GROUP="usb"